 - Students must take the clinic for 6 credits and be able to devote a minimum of 21 hours per week to clinic work.

 - Students must have completed International Law.
 Recommended courses include International Law of Human Rights, GW-Oxford International Human Rights Law Program, and Regional International Human Rights Systems.

 For more information and to apply to the clinic, please login to the Portal.
-A complete set of application instructions is posted approximately one month prior to the registration period for the following semester.
+A complete set of application instructions is posted a few weeks prior to the registration period for the following semester.

 - Friedman Fellowship Program